Alpe di Succiso

 The Alpe di Succiso (/it/) is a mountain in the northern Apennines, located in the trait between the Cerreto and Lagastrello Passes, with an altitude of 2,017 m.
 It has a pyramidal appearance, carved by several gorges.

 The rivers Secchia and Enza, right affluences of the Po River, have their source in the Alpe di Succiso.

-The mountain is part of the National Park of the Appennino Tosco-Emiliano.
+The mountain is part of the National Park of the Appennino Tosco-Emiliano, and has "challenging" mountain hiking.
+There is a mountain hut for an overnight stay in Sarzana Mountain Hut at Mt.
+Acuto Lake; it has 25 beds, open only in July and August.
+There is also an emergency shelter, Rifugio Rio Pascolo.